cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 **Implementation**

 We found the following library - https://github.com/goccmack/gogll.
-It generates a GLL or LR(1) parser and FSA-based lexer for any context-free grammar.
+It generates a GLL or LR(1) parser and an FSA-based lexer for any context-free grammar.
 What we needed to do is to rewrite ABCI++ grammar ([CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences)) using the syntax that the library understands.
 We should emphasise here that both grammars, the original and the new one, represent the expected behaviour from the perspective of one node.
 This is why, later, when we verify if the specific execution respects the grammar, we need to check the logs of each node separately.
 The new grammar is below and can be found inside `test/e2e/pkg/grammar/abci_grammar.md` file.